shashank-6777/Setup-Kubernetes-with-Cilium-L2announcements/README.md

 ## Cilium L2 announcements setup

-Cilium (and load balancers in general, it seems) have two modes for announcing IPs of services.
-The more complex one is the BGP mode.
-In this mode, Cilium would announce routes to the exposed services.
-This needs an environment where BGP is configured.
-I decided to skip this approach, as my network knowledge in general isn’t that great.
-I’ve only got a relatively hazy idea what the BGP protocol even does.
+There are two ways that Cilium (and load balancers in general, it appears) announces service IPs.
+The BGP mode is the more intricate one.
+In this mode, Cilium would declare routes to the exposed services.
+An environment with configured BGP is required for this.
+Since I don't know a lot about networks in general, I choose not to use this strategy.
+I just have a vague understanding of what the BGP protocol is used for.

-So I settled on the simpler approach, L2 Announcements.
-In this approach, all Cilium nodes in the cluster take part in a leader election for each of the services which should be exposed and receive a virtual IP.
-The node which wins the election then answers any ARP requests asking for the MAC address of the node with the service virtual IP.
-The node then regularly renews a lease in Kubernetes to signal to all other nodes in the cluster that it’s still there.
-If a lease isn’t renewed in a certain time frame, another node takes over the ARP announcements.
+I therefore chose the easier strategy of L2 Announcements.
+With this method, every Cilium node in the cluster participates in an election to choose a leader for every service that needs to be made public and given a virtual IP address.
+After winning the election, the node with the service virtual IP responds to any ARP queries requesting the node's MAC address.
+The node then periodically renews a lease in Kubernetes to indicate to all other nodes in the cluster that it’s still there.
+Another node assumes control of the ARP announcements if a lease isn't extended within a predetermined window of time.

-One consequence of this approach is the fact that this is not true load balancing.
-All traffic for a given service will always arrive at one specific node.
-From the documentation, this is different when using the BGP approach, as that approach does provide true load balancing.
-But what the L2 announcements approach does provide is fail over, and this is all that I really care about for my setup, at least for now.
+This strategy has several consequences, one of which is that it is not genuine load balancing.
+One particular node will always receive all traffic for a given service.
+According to the documentation, this isn't the case when employing the BGP technique, which offers real load balancing.
+All I really care about for my system, at least for the time being, is fail over, which is something that the L2 announcements strategy does give.

 #### Load balancer IP pools

 ```bash
 $ kubectl create -f ciliumLoadBalancerIPPool.yaml
 ```
-It defines a relatively small IP range, as I don’t expect to expose too many services.
+I don't anticipate exposing too many services, thus it defines a small IP range.

 #### L2 announcement policies
-The second piece of config is the configuration for which services should get an IP and which nodes should do the L2 announcements.
-This is done via a CiliumL2AnnouncementPolicy manifest.
+The configuration for which nodes should make the L2 announcements and which services should receive IP addresses makes up the second piece of setup.
+A CiliumL2AnnouncementPolicy manifest is used to do this.

 ```bash
 $ kubectl create -f CiliumL2AnnouncementPolicy.yaml
 ```
-This restricts the announcements to only happen from my worker nodes, not from the control plane or other available nodes.
+This limits the notifications to come from my worker nodes alone—not from the control plane or any other nodes that might be available.
-In addition, I’m adding a serviceSelector here, so that only certain services get an IP and are announced.
+To ensure that only specific services receive an IP address and are publicized, I'm also implementing a serviceSelector here.

 ## Example

-With all of that config done, let’s have a look at an example.
-I used the existing grafana/prometheus service's and changed from ClusterIP to Loadblancer.
+Now that everything has been configured, let's look at an example.
+I switched from ClusterIP to Loadblancer using the grafana/prometheus services that were already in place.

 ```bash
 $ kubectl apply -f grafana-svc.yaml